parkkk123/recommendation_system/README.md

 After that, you have to download dataset from https://github.com/lukkiddd-tdg/movielens-small/tree/main and it's will show movielens-small folder.

-Next, exporting recommendation model by running "traning_model.ipynb" notebook which the model will be saved at './app/weight' folder named "recommend_algor"
+Next, exporting recommendation model by running "traning_model_and_integration_result.ipynb" notebook which the model will be saved at './app/weight' folder named "recommend_algor"

 Then you can run api server by
 ```